High Level Architecture: Alternatives

 the publish and subscribe feature (P&S) see Data Distribution Service (DDS) which shares many of the same characteristics but having an open on-the-wire protocol for system interoperability.

 Criticism

-HLA is a Message-oriented middleware that defines as a set of services, provided by a C++ or Java API.
-There is no standardized on-the-wire protocol.
-Participants in a federation must use RTI libraries from the same provider and usually also of the same version, which in some cases is perceived as a drawback.
-Most current tools also provide interconnectivity through sockets.
+HLA is a Message-oriented middleware that defines as a set of services, provided by a C++ or Java API, or a standardised federate protocol.
+Before HLA 4 there was no standardized on-the-wire protocol.
+Participants in a federation had to use RTI libraries from the same provider and usually also of the same version, which in some cases was perceived as a drawback.